 Higgins our heritage

 Higgins grew from a small, contracting business established in the Manawatu by Irish immigrant Dan Higgins.
-It is now a leading New Zealand civil construction contractor with operations that include the manufacture and supply of materials to the construction industry.

 Like all true pioneers, Dan's arrival plan was to find his own slice of land in New Zealand and start farming.
 He initially found employment on others' farms but the depression put a dent in any thoughts of owning his own.
 With shovel in hand, Dan took on any work he could and eventually found employment with British Pavements.
 Excelling in roading and drain-laying, he took these skills to Palmerston North.